Bluespine unicornfish: Habitat

 The bluespine unicornfish are a near-shore fish.
 The juvenile tend to stay close to shore while the adults tend to live from shallow to the beginnings of the deep water staying within the upper 40 feet.

 They tend to enjoy spots with waves or strong surges.
 The bluespine unicornfish live often solitary on coral reefs or can be found in small schools of unicorn fish or as a part of larger schools with many other fish species.

 Diet

-Bluespine unicornfish are herbivores and feed on brown and red algae with coarse or leafy blades.
+Bluespine unicornfish are herbivores and feed on brown and red algae with coarse or leafy blades (such as Sargassum).
 Because it is one of a small number of species that consumes fleshy macroalgae (seaweed), it is of great importance to coral reef ecosystems.

 Invasive algae

 Bluespine unicornfish have been recorded eating invasive algae species, such as Gracilaria salicornia.
 This alga has become well established in reefs throughout the Hawaiian island of Oahu and is of concern because of its tendency to form dense, overgrown mats on and around corals that prevent nutrient acquisition.
 G. salicornia reproduces through fragmentation.
 The bluespine unicornfish feeds on G. salicornia which both helps reduce the size of the alga on reefs but also contributes to its spread as the fragments found in the fishes' feces are viable and can grow into new algal mats.